tambapps/gmage/README.md

 ### Predefined operations
 You can find some predefined `ColorTransformer` in the `ColorTransformers` class.

-## Colors
-// TODO talk about int and number colors, rgb/argb talk about operators?

 ## Scaling
 You can scale an image with different algorithms.